CraigNock/wksp-module-2-js-1-fundamentals/lecture-2-types.md

 - They can be fractional.
     - `12.75`
     - `2.998e8`
-- Calculations with integers will always be precise, but this is not quite true for fractional numbers.
+- Calculations with integers will always be precise, but this is not quite true for fractional numbers. (like 20 decmils in)

 ---